johnandersen777/johnandersen777.github.io/content/posts/chadig.md

 - Romans 12:21.
 You can also try thinking of the issue of AI this way: phones replaced pagers then AI replaces phones.
 AI acts on your behalf.
 You do not want it acting in bad karma ways.
 You want Godly AI.
 AI, if we guide it, can help guide us to do good.
 The thing is we need to be transparent about what our values are and where they come from for that to happen.
   - https://pdxjohnny.github.io/a_guide_to_good/#on-religon

 > Caveat on the following picture.
 Only the New Testament comes from Jesus.
 Jesus speaks only truth.
 Vote the new testament.
-New means new, stop listening to stuff that's not what Jesus said, why would vote against Him?
+New means new, stop listening to stuff that's not what Jesus said, why would you vote against Him?

 ![post-your-values](https://github.com/user-attachments/assets/59678b40-77ec-497d-912f-6cb3797d33c4)